potassco/clorm/docs/clorm/predicate.rst

    contain arbitrary characters including spaces.

    ASP syntax also supports *complex terms* (also called *functions* but we will avoid this usage to prevent confusion with Python functions) which we will discuss later.

-Note, however that ASP does not support real number values.
+   It is significant to note that ASP does not support real number values.

-To provide a mapping that satisfies the above predicate we need to sub-class the :class:`~clorm.Predicate` class and use the :class:`~clorm.ConstantStr` type specifier as well as the standard ``int`` and ``str`` to define the individual terms.
+To provide a mapping that satisfies the above predicate we need to sub-class the :class:`~clorm.Predicate` class and use the :class:`~clorm.ConstantStr` type specifier as well as the standard ``int`` and ``str`` types to define the individual terms.

 .. code-block:: python